The Ultra Low Emissions Zone (ULEZ) came into effect in London this week

 Derby was the first city to opt for a different emissions solution to the standard CAZ.
 Since it announced the results of the CAZ consultation with businesses and residents, it has gained approval of its alternative plans.
 A traffic management scheme to reduce overall congestion will be put in place instead of a CAZ.

-Bristol was set to start a CAZ in 2019, but this has now been postponed until 2020.
-A consultation of 5 different zone plans will take place in the summer of 2019.
+Bristol was set to start a CAZ in 2019, but this has now been postponed until 2021.
+A consultation of 5 different zone plans took place in the summer of 2019.

 CAZ planned for 2020